DCAN-Labs/cifti-connectivity/README.md

 ### 7/3/2019
 - Wrote Python CLI wrapper to run all three scripts, wrote documentation for the wrapper, and reorganized directory structure

+### 8/23/2019
+- Fixed a bug where the wrapper would not run unless connectivity matrix list `.conc` file already exited, even though the wrapper includes the functionality to make that list.

 ## Feature Requests
  - https://trello.com/b/hQkyYits/robo-science